 What Are Digital Currencies?

 A digital currency refers to any form of currency that exists solely in an electronic form.
 These money assets can be stored, managed and exchanged over the internet using connected computer systems.
 Unlike cash liquidity or even a credit card, a digital currency does not exist in any kind of physical form.
-Some other common terms that are interchangeable for digital currency include digital money and electronic money.
+Some other common terms that are interchangeable for digital currency include digital assets and electronic money.

 Types of Digital Currencies